-For mid-career project management professionals, earning certification from an organization such as the Project Management Institute (PMI) is an important step in demonstrating competency and earning a promotion and a raise.
-In today’s increasingly competitive job market, though, certification alone may not be enough to stand out.
-That’s why earning a master’s degree in project management is worth it for anyone interested in building their skill set to get ahead.
+For mid-career project management professionals, earning certification from an organization such as the Project Management Institute (PMI) is an important step in demonstrating competency and earning a promotion or raise.
+In today’s increasingly competitive job market, however, certification alone may not be enough to stand out.
+That’s why earning a master’s degree in project management is essential for anyone interested in building their skills to get ahead.

 What Are the Responsibilities of a Project Manager?

-“A project manager takes a project and drives it through an organization, helping the organization achieve the project goals set forth by executive leadership,” says Christopher Bolick, assistant academic specialist for Northeastern University’s MS in Project Management program.
+“A project manager takes a project and drives it through an organization, helping the organization achieve the project goals set forth by executive leadership,” says Christopher Bolick, lead faculty for Northeastern University’s Master of Science in Project Management program.

-The main responsibilities of a project manager, Bolick says, focus on oversight of the five stages of the project life cycle:
+The main responsibilities of a project manager, he says, focus on oversight of the five stages of the project life cycle, which include:

-2. Planning: Create an integrated plan based on project goals in order to manage elements such as scope, cost, timelines, risk, quality, and communication.
+- Planning: Create an integrated project plan based on project goals in order to manage elements such as scope, cost, timelines, risk, quality, and communication.